ProxyLiveSolutions/functional-scala-2022/readme.md

 ## Sample application
 In order to further and to show how natural transformations can be used in more practical cases we need a problem to solve 🙂 Let's create one by creating a simple service `AccountService` that can transfer money between users' accounts.
-And let's make this service error-prone.
-So in some cases it can fail while working with money.

 Here is its interface: